peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This document describes extensions to the ACME protocol that integrate with OpenID Federation 1.0, allowing an ACME server to issue X.509 Certificates associated with a given OpenID Federation Entity.
-An Entity could be a person, a government, a corporation, an automated system or anything that might wish to be a part of a Federation.
+An Entity could be a school, a government, a corporation, an automated system or anything that might wish to be a part of a Federation.